evenilson/react-intersection-scrollspy/README.md

 const activeSection = useActiveSection(sectionRefs);
 ```
-> `useMemo` is usde to ensure the sectionRefs object remains stable and does not cause the hook to render unnecessarily.
+> `useMemo` is usude to ensure the sectionRefs object remains stable and does not cause the hook to render unnecessarily.

 ```tsx
 // In your navigation (e.g., Header.tsx)